pazz/schaeppert/README.md

 <!-- badges: end -->

-`Shepherd` is a Rust implementation of an algorithm solving the "random population control problem", as presented in <https://arxiv.org/abs/2411.15181>.
+`Shepherd` is an implementation of an algorithm solving the "random population control problem", as presented in <https://arxiv.org/abs/2411.15181>.

 Starting from a non-deterministic finite automaton (nfa),